26-Year-Old Cornerback – Baltimore Ravens

 There was no outlook written for Jimmy Smith in 2015.
 Check out the latest news below for more on his current fantasy value.

 Jimmy Smith Contract Information:

-Signed a five-year deal with the Ravens in April of 2015, with the contract running through 2019.
+Signed a four-year extension with the Ravens in April of 2015, with the contract running through 2019.

 To instantly reveal our fantasy analysis of every player – including Jimmy Smith – simply subscribe now.

 Age is determined on September 1st of each season.